FPSO on Brazil’s third largest oil field goes full steam ahead with maximum production capacity

 Petrobras disclosed on Friday, 13 January 2023, that the FPSO Guanabara – installed in the Mero field, in the Santos Basin – had reached its maximum production capacity, with the mark of 180,000 barrels of oil per day (bpd), about eight months after the unit started operating.

 Fernando Borges, Petrobras’ Chief Exploration and Production Officer, remarked: “The result shows a ramp-up of production at a consistent pace, indicating the field’s high productivity and a sound development strategy, within the strictest operational safety standards.”

-The Brazilian player explained that the FPSO Guanabara – the first platform in a series of four definitive units scheduled for Mero, each capable of producing up to 180,000 bpd of oil – achieved this result with four producing wells and three gas injectors.
+The Brazilian player explains that the FPSO Guanabara – the first platform in a series of four definitive units scheduled for Mero, each capable of producing up to 180,000 bpd of oil – achieved this result with four producing wells and three gas injectors.